- Expand all

 - Confectionery and bakery: cookies and crackers, biscuits, bread, cakes and frozen dough.

 - Meat and poultry: eggs, egg powder, cut meats, sausages and other value-added products.
 Fish, seafood and fish processing – processing and freezing units.

 - Grain processing – oil milling sector, rice, pulse milling and flour milling sectors.

 - Food preservation and packaging: metal cans, aseptic packs.

 - Food processing equipment: canning, dairy and food processing, specialty processing, packaging, frozen food/refrigeration and thermo-processing.

-- Supply chain infrastructure – this niche has investment potential in food processing infrastructure, the government’s main focus is on supply chain related infrastructure like cold storage, abattoirs and food parks.
+- Supply chain infrastructure – this niche has investment potential in food processing infrastructure, the government’s focus is on supply chain related infrastructures like cold storage, abattoirs and food parks.

-- The establishment of food parks – a unique opportunity for entrepreneurs, including foreign investors to enter in the Indian food processing sector.
+- The establishment of food parks – a unique opportunity for entrepreneurs, including foreign investors to enter in the Food Processing industry in India.

 - Del Monte (USA)

 - Pepsi (USA)